janniklinde/devcon/README.md

 - Containers inherit your host UID/GID so they have no more privileges than you already do.
 - Each invocation runs with `--rm` and without Docker daemon side-effects, ensuring there is no long-lived state.
 - The host home directory is unmounted by default; opt in explicitly and/or keep it read-only (`DEVCON_HOME_READONLY=1`) while allowing write access only to trusted locations via `writablePaths`.
+- The default Codex/Claude image builds locally and never ships secrets to a registry.

 ## Development